Skip to content

 History events

-Rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
+rotki is capable of pulling and decoding a bunch of different events, ranging from EVM chain transactions to exchanges events and more.
 When you visit the History Events section the process to obtain all the information will start.
 You will be able to check the status in an informative breakdown per blockchain address.
 Free users are limited to a number of latest events.

 History events can be filtered if you have a premium subscription activated.
 You can filter by: